iturdikulov/notes/my_career.md

 ---
+date: 2025-07-15T08:54:24+03:00
-created: 2025-02-13T23:07+03:00
+created: 2025-02-13T23:07:00+03:00
 tags:
   - blog
-sr-due: 2025-07-12
+sr-due: 2025-07-18
-sr-interval: 1
+sr-interval: 2
 sr-ease: 130
 ---

 # Career

-Yershov quote, TODO: translate into English:

-> Программист должен обладать способностью первоклассного математика к
-> абстракции и логическому мышлению в сочетании с эдисоновским талантом
-> сооружать все, что угодно, из нуля и единиц. Он должен сочетать аккуратность
-> бухгалтера с проницательностью разведчика, фантазию автора детективных романов
-> — с трезвой практичностью экономиста. А кроме того, программист должен иметь
-> вкус к коллективной работе, понимать интересы пользователя и многое другое…\
+## Programmer

+> [!quote]
+  The programmer must have the ability of a first-class mathematician for abstraction and logical thinking, combined with Edison's talent for constructing anything from zero and one.
+He must combine the accuracy of a bank clerk with the insight of an intelligence officer, the fantasy of a detective novelist with the sober practicality of a businessman.
+And besides, a programmer should be familiar with corporate interests, have a taste for teamwork, understand the purpose of the work, and much more.\
-> — <cite>Андрей Петрович Ершов</cite>
+> — <cite>Andrey Petrovich Yershov</cite>

-Some high-level goals for career as programmer.

-Programming Languages & Development:

-- Experimental research programming experience in Lisp, Scheme, Pascal, etc.
+To be an effective programmer is one of my primary [[my_goals#Goal 1 Become an effective programmer|goal]].
+My current abilities and skills available in [[cv_en.pdf]] and [[cv_ru.pdf]].

+## Career Plan

+TODO: Scratch!
+Requiring a lot rewriting work.

-- Development of complex software systems using Python, C, Go
+- Development of complex software systems using Python (7.2/10), Go (2/10), C (2/10).
-- Microcontroller programming (ESP32)
-- Proficiency in scripting languages: Bourne Shell, Lua
-- Reading-level understanding of Rust, Ruby, Perl
-- Experience with assembly languages.

-Python Ecosystem:

 	- Python with modern asyncio, libraries and frameworks, type hints.
-- Strong focus on asynchronous programming.
 	- Advanced typing system utilization (protocols, generics)
 	- Experience with pydantic, aiohttp, FastAPI, Django, requests, pytest/unittest.
+- Web development
+- Strong focus on asynchronous programming.
+- Proficiency in scripting languages: Bourne Shell (6/10), Lua (4/10).
+- Experimental research programming experience.
+- Reading-level understanding of Rust, Ruby, Perl
+- Microcontroller programming, ESP32 (2/10).
+- Experience with assembly languages.

 Software Engineering & Architecture: